ShivaShanmuganathan/blockchain-developer-bootcamp-final-project/README.md

 - Battling against Thanos changes the HP (On-Chain Metadata) of Hero NFT

 ## Directory Structure
-- `backend` ⏩ Smart contracts that are deployed in the Rinkeby test network.
+- `backend/contracts` ⏩ Smart contracts that are deployed in the Rinkeby test network.
 - `frontend` ⏩ Project's React frontend.
 - `backend/test` ⏩ Tests for Smart Contracts.